jeremyBanks/speedruns/README.md

 This only looks for new records, it doesn't try to update existing records,s so we currently won't know if a pending run becomes verified, or deleted.

-### `verify`

-Verifies that all of the scraped records can be deserialized into the `api_types` we've defined.
-These types should preserve all of the details of the original API data, even the buggy bits.
-This just confirms that we haven't gotten any new data that has a structure we aren't prepared to handle.

 ### `normalize`

 Converts the data into a normalized form you might put in a SQL database.